 Who are we?

-Based in both Manchester and North Wales, Discover the Wild is a natural history company that provides services from foraging events, species identification workshops, wildlife photography tours, one-to-ones and creating foraged drinks and products.
+Based in both Manchester and North Wales, Discover the Wild is a natural history company that provides services from foraging events, species identification workshops, one-to-ones and consulting on wild plants and fungi.
 No matter what your experience, from complete beginners to more serious wildlife enthusiasts we can offer something for you and cater for your needs.

 Meet the Team